chaimaaloug/chaima-github-bootcamp/slides.md

 # Slide: MAKING A COMMIT

-Make some changes to a file
+- Make some changes to a file
-Use the git add command or Atom to add files to the staging area
+- Use the git add command or Atom to add files to the staging area
-Type a commit message (that shortly describes the changes you made since the last commit) into the commit message box, and click the Commit button.
+- Type a commit message (that shortly describes the changes you made since the last commit) into the commit message box, and click the Commit button.

+---

+# How to apply commit

+- Stage Changes: Use git add <file> to stage modifications for the next commit.
+- Commit Changes: Utilize git commit -m "Your commit message" to commit staged changes.
+- Review Changes: Always review modifications before committing to ensure accuracy.
+- Push Changes: If collaborating, push commits to the remote repository using git push.